PersimMonMon/Web-Practice-/README.md

         -returns a number, we can use this to stop the interval (so set let intervalId = setInterval(), then use the return of setInterval to input into clearInterval(parameter) to stop interval)

       Synchronous code = will wait for line to finish before going to next line (default)

+      -can use .forEach() method of array to loop an arrray -if you add a function inside with parameter inside .forEach() it will save value of each item in array and run it -preferred method to loop through an array, easiar to read than a for loop